What Happens If You Die Without a Will in NC

 Surviving spouses, who assume they will inherit all their spouse’s property after they die, are usually shocked to discover that is not the case.
 This can be especially catastrophic in situations where there is a contentious relationship with the deceased spouse’s parents, or in blended family situations where there is an acrimonious relationship with stepchildren.

-In situations where children are minors, not having a Will means the court Will appoint a guardian to hold the property your children inherit.
+When children are minors, not having a Will means the court will appoint a guardian to hold the property your children inherit.
 The guardian will need to file annual accountings, which can be time-consuming and costly.
 Additionally, the guardian would not be permitted to distribute principal for the child’s support or education unless evidence existed that your spouse lacked sufficient assets to provide support.
 Finally, your children would receive that property on their 18th birthday, when they may not have the wisdom or maturity to handle it.

-Having a will ensures your wishes are honored and your loved ones are protected.
+Having a will lets you choose your beneficiaries, name guardians and trustees, and add protections like trusts for minors or young adults.
 If you want control over your estate, consult an estate planning attorney to create a legally valid will.

 An experienced North Carolina estate planning attorney can help you navigate these legal requirements to ensure your North Carolina Will carries out your wishes after you die.